haacked/haacked.com/_posts/2017/2017-08-31-endless-immensity-of-the-sea.md

 I anticipate some commenters will point out that, in practice, Valve [might not live up to this ideal](http://www.develop-online.net/news/valve-s-perfect-hiring-hierarchy-has-hidden-management-clique-like-high-school/0115316).
 I don't know anything about the inner workings of Valve.
 I do know that with any human endeavor, there will be failures and successes.
 And they won't be distributed evenly, even within a single company.
 Perhaps they do not live up to these ideals, but that doesn't change the value of the ideals themselves.

-The Valve handbook specifically addresses entertainment companies, but what they write applies to any company where the nature of the work is creative and intellectual in nature.
+The Valve handbook addresses entertainment companies, but the ideas apply to any company where the nature of the work is creative and intellectual in nature.
 Or put another way, it applies to any environment where you want your workers to be creative and intellectual.

 Even the handbook makes the mistake of mischaracterizing the nature of the work our military does.
 It assumes that the military gets the best results when folks just do what they're told.